zahidkhawaja/rusty/CONTRIBUTING.md

 #### Finding Issues with Clippy

 Clippy is a code analyzer/linter to catch common mistakes and improve your Rust code!
-Just like formatting your code with `rustfmt`, running clippy regularly and before your pull Request will keep our code easy to maintain.
+Just like formatting your code with `rustfmt`, running clippy regularly and before your pull request will keep our code easy to maintain.

 To learn more, check out [rust-clippy](https://github.com/rust-lang/rust-clippy)